Next Level gets some good press.. CorvetteWeb Magazine feature - 1000 Horse Drop Top.. Click Here to check it out!

 |Welcome to The Corvette Club of Orlando! |

-The Gang on a Taste of Florida drive to Palm Ridge Reserve in North Lake County Florida...
+The Gang on a Taste of Florida drive to Palm Ridge Reserve in South Marion County Florida...

 As the Most Active Corvette Club in Central Florida, we welcome you to the Corvette Club of Orlando's Website!
 At CCO, our motto is simple - "Friendship, Family, Fun."
 Founded in 1992, we have been providing Corvette owners in Florida a truly premier membership experience for twenty-three years.
 We're owners of Corvette classics from the '50's to the ultra modern 2015 C7 Corvette Stingray!
 We are a social organization that enjoys fellowship, Corvette road-trips, Corvette car shows, activities & events and we all have a common bond of support for the communities we live, work and raise our families in.
 This Website serves our members with a portal for club news and information.
 We also feature our valued sponsors prominently and provide the entire world an opportunity to learn more about the Premier Corvette Club in all of Florida.
 Please come on in and browse around.
 Thank you for visiting The Corvette Club of Orlando!